-COURSE REQUIREMENTS: Please refer to the MA Degree Checksheet in your orientation binder.
+COURSE REQUIREMENTS: Please refer to the MA Degree Checksheet.
 Ask the GPA if you have questions.

-INTERNSHIP / STUDY ABROAD: Master's students are expected to intern or study abroad during the summer after their first year and the fall quarter of the second-year.
-Although students can opt out of an internship/study abroad - after consulting with their thesis committee - thereby allowing them to remain oncampus during fall quarter, such students are still required to register for 12 units of GLOBL 598, taken Satisfactory/Unsatisfactory.
+INTERNSHIP / STUDY ABROAD: Master's students are expected to intern or conduct research abroad during the summer after their first year and the fall quarter of their second year.
+Although students can opt out of an internship/research abroad - after consulting with their thesis committee - thereby allowing them to remain on-campus during fall quarter, such students are still required to register for 12 units of GLOBL 598, taken Satisfactory/Unsatisfactory.
 They may also register for additional fall courses to complete remaining MA degree units.